belya/game-emotions-viewer/README.md

-## Gameplay Indicators
+## Gameplay Indicators (in progress)

 User testing for game sessions with EEG-based indicators

 ![](./interface.png)